jakeleyhr/GetVISTA/README.md

   -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
 This command functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
 There is no **-all** option, as all transcript are automatically included in the annotation file.
 There is also an extra option **-r**, to specify the sequence record.
 By default it is 0 (the default record according to GenBank), but in some cases a different record may be desired (e.g. to use the human T2T assembly CHM13v2.0 instead of the GRCh38.14 assembly).
+The species name can be entered in any form with underscores separating the words (e.g. carcharodon_carcharias or great_white_shark)

 # gbrecords usage
 ```